iarxm/csim-man/index.md

 Full understanding of everything set out in the spreadsheet and manual.

-Consider arriving before check-in so to be fully prepared and to do a thorough and individualized warm-up surf.
+Consider arriving before check-in so to be fully prepared and to provide ample opportunity for a thorough and individualized beach and surf warm-up.

-Setup base with ease of access to equipment
+Setup a personal stations with ease of access to equipment in relation to the simulator site.

 ### Purpose of Simulation

+The problem is that training with an intention alone works out to be insufficient training.
+A more optimal method of training for a particular athletic goal is to perform regularly in a situation that equivalently emulates the situation under which the goal will be achieved.
+Rarely will it be argued that casual training ever feels like the high pressure situation of performing in a real contest.
+To confront face on that which is stressful is a good way to grow into it and become resilient and adaptable under the pressure of that situation.
+It's an illusion to believe that training the purely technical skills of a sport will in itself provide the basis to succeed in any particular contest.
+It is perhaps equivalent to thinking that training to swim in a pool would perfectly prepare an athlete to swim in a stormy ocean.

+How common is it to find oneself surfing aimlessly and without an accurate sense to the quality of training and strategy within a short period of a heat?
+How difficult is it in an actual heat with tough opponents of a similar skill level?
+What type of thoughts and emotions actually rush through one's mind?
+What mistakes are made?
+Consider how valuable it may be to confront these questions on a weekly basis and to begin to solve them earlier rather than later.

-The goal of contest simulation is to create high density exposure to the reality of a contest environment.
-And to do so for all skill levels, ranging from initial club entry all the way up to ISA Games and WSL Series.
+The goal of the contest simulation is to create high density exposure to the reality of a contest environment so to create the basis for the necessary adaption.
+And to do so for all skill levels, ranging from initial club entry up to both ISA Games and WSL Series Events.

-This creates the environment necessary for each individual athlete to benchmark their actual vs imagined progression, and to train the specific skills they lack.
+This also creates the environment necessary for each individual athlete to benchmark their actual vs imagined progression, and to train the specific skills they lack.

 !!
-This is objective testing and skill training, and not a means to perform for showcasing and gaining status, or to beat specific athletes.
-If that is your intention then you are in the wrong place
+Note - even though this is a means of learning to find ease, solve problems and perform under contest pressure, it's not a place to express one's desire to perform so to gain status and feel elated about positive performances.
+If that is your intention then you are in the wrong place.
+The intention here is to develop a general attitude of level headedness, joyful effort and graciousness, both in light of wins or losses.
+Again, it's significant amounts of experience that lends to this outcome.

 !!
-For athletes of less skill and experience, it's suggested to generate the motivation to incrementally improve scores by half decimal places over a long period of time.
+For athletes of less experience and skill, it's suggested to generate the motivation to incrementally improve scores by half decimal places over a longer period of time.
+And to not predominantly focus on the competitive aspect of the training.
+Heats can be used as a means to train a technical skill under pressure.
+Similarly for the highest skilled athletes, the mere attendance in a contest environment over dense regular intervals can unconsciously create the desired adaption.

 !!
-And simultaneously to become familiar with the stress and consequence of a contest, and to concurrently develop the skills to find a series of quality waves within a time constraint of 20 minutes.
+And simultaneously to become familiar with the stress and consequence of competition, and to develop the skills to find a series of quality waves within a constraint of time and pressure.

 !!
 It's also an opportunity to practise alignment with Olympic values, through content such as the ISA code of conduct.
 This is a more important skill in relation to long term success.